renakollmannsuhr/StreetSense/README.md

-# StreetSense
+# Welcome to StreetSense!
-This is our StartupProgramming project StreetSense for Fall 2024.
+This is a project for the StartupProgramming (SENG480A) course at the University of Victoria for the Fall 2024 semester.

 # Description
 StreetSense is a software application that integrates with Google Maps.
 Users can report crimes or incidents they witness at specific locations.
 Other users can then view this information to check if there have been any recently reported crimes, allowing them to plan a different route or exercise caution in certain areas.

 # Credits
-This project is a collborative task between Nikolas Johnson (CSC), Callum Rush (BCOM), Emila Suska (SENG), Jack Zedler (BCOM), William Warrellow (BCOM), and Rena Kollmann-Suhr (SENG).
+This project is a collborative task between Nikolas Johnson (CSC), Emila Suska (SENG), Jack Zedler (BCOM), William Warrellow (BCOM), and Rena Kollmann-Suhr (SENG).
 If you have any questions regarding the GitHub repository, please forward them to the repository owner: Rena Kollmann-Suhr.

 # Live Project Link
 [www.streetsense.live](https://www.streetsense.live)